18F/uswds-jekyll/README.md

 #### Search

-[Search.gov](https://search.gov/) is used for search and can be configured in `_config.yml`.

-Before configuring your search you will need to create a search.gov account and set up your website with search.gov.
+We do not use the federal government's [Search.gov](https://search.gov/).
+It can be configured in `_config.yml,` but it's not going to work unless you are a member of the federal government can create a search.gov account and set up your website with search.gov.

-After setting up your site on search.gov you can then add your `site handle` to the `config.yml`.

 #### Analytics